Atysek/usbcmacropad/readme.md

-🎛️ USB-C MACROPAD
+🎛️ USB-C Macropad

-This device is a USB-C macropad built around the XIAO RP2040, designed for media control and Discord productivity.
+What is this

-It features 4 mechanical keys, a 128×32 OLED display, and runs entirely over USB HID.
+Basically, I wanted a small macropad for Discord controls and media volume, with a little screen for feedback.
+It’s a 4-key USB-C macropad built around the Seeed XIAO RP2040, with a 128×32 OLED display on top.

-This project was built as a compact, beginner-friendly reference for custom macropads using modern microcontrollers.
+The idea was to keep it simple and beginner-friendly — no key matrix, no drivers, no complicated firmware.
+Just plug it in and it works as a USB HID device.

 ✨ Features